Reviews You Can Rely On

 Credit: Natalie Kafader

 Cleaning proved refreshingly simple.
 Both the crisper plate and basket are dishwasher safe, though the manufacturer recommends hand washing to extend their lifespan.
-I found hand washing easy enough—the PTFE-free ceramic coating released food readily, and the compact size made maneuvering in the sink simple.
+We found hand washing easy enough—the PTFE-free ceramic coating released food readily, and the compact size made maneuvering in the sink simple.
 Even after cooking greasy wings, a quick scrub with warm, soapy water restored the basket to like-new condition.

 Should You Buy The Ninja Air Fryer?

-The Ninja Air Fryer makes sense for singles, couples, or anyone with limited counter space who value consistent results over bells and whistles.
+The Ninja Air Fryer makes sense for singles, couples, or anyone with limited counter space who values consistent results over bells and whistles.
 Its 4-quart round basket (8.25" x 8.25") provides 53.5 square inches of cooking surface—enough for a meal for two or sides for four.
 If you prioritize straightforward operation, reliable temperature control, and easy cleaning over advanced features like dual baskets or smartphone connectivity, this model delivers excellent value.
 The PTFE-free cooking surface also appeals to health-conscious users avoiding traditional non-stick coatings.

 ninja air fryer - our testers agree that most users will be happy with the ninja's...